DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/12-Named-Discrete-Distributions.md

 ## Named distributions

-In the previous two lessons, we introduced the concept of random variables, distribution functions, and expectations.
+In the previous two chapters, we introduced the concept of random variables, distribution functions, and expectations.
 In some cases, the nature of an experiment may yield random variables with common distributions.
 In these cases, we can rely on easy-to-use distribution functions and built-in `R` functions in order to calculate probabilities and quantiles.

 ### Discrete uniform distribution